The British Titles System

 To convey all three rights they had to be specifically listed in the deeds of transfer.

-The Lordship of the Manor or feudal Baron title is a property – in legal terms it is known as an ‘incorporeal hereditament’
+The Lord of the Manor or feudal Baron title is a property – in legal terms it is known as an ‘incorporeal hereditament’

 Under the laws of real property in the United Kingdom, manorial or feudal Lordships are known as ‘Estates in land’.
 A feudal Lordship title itself can be separated from the physical property just as any other right can.
 Titles became separate from the physical land in 1922.
 Officially a manorial or feudal Lordship title is “a property without body”.
 As this a Lordship title is classified in law as an 'incorporeal hereditament'.